nathaliesommer/HerbivoreIntraspecificVariation-EcosystemFunction/README.md

 Results will be saved in the appropriate output directories as specified in each script.

 ## Contact
-For questions about the code or data, please open an issue in this repository or contact [contact information].
+For questions about the code or data, please open an issue in this repository or contact Nathalie Sommer.

-## License
-[License information to be added]